Bob Whinney: Early life and education

-Reginald Whinney was born in Rathdown, County Dublin, Ireland on 8 Feb 1909; his father Harold Fife Whinney was at that time a major in the Oxfordshire and Buckinghamshire Light Infantry (though he rose to lieutenant colonel).
+Reginald Whinney was born in Rathdown, County Dublin, Ireland on 8 February 1909; his father Harold Fife Whinney was at that time a major in the Oxfordshire and Buckinghamshire Light Infantry (though he rose to lieutenant colonel).

-He was first educated at Eastman's Prep School and then enlisted as an officer cadet at Dartmouth Naval College in 1922; an institution of which he was highly critical.
+Whinney was first educated at Eastman's Prep School and then enlisted as an officer cadet at Dartmouth Naval College in 1922; an institution of which he was highly critical.
 Whilst there he met two people who were cast out of the college and went on to gain notoriety; Guy Burgess and Norman Baillie-Stewart.

 Upon leaving Dartmouth, Whinney was sent to join HMS Resolution in Malta where (among other duties) he received lectures from Lord Louis Mountbatten.
-On 1 January 1927 he became a midshipman and soon after transferred to HMS Royal Sovereign under Captain William M. James.
+On 1 January 1927 he became a midshipman and soon after transferred to HMS Royal Sovereign under Captain William James.
 In 1929 Whinney passed his seamanship exam and progressed to the Royal Naval College, Greenwich, to finish his education before leaving as a sub-lieutenant.